VadimsVladisevs/TargetListWebApplication/README.md

 For execution this task, was created 3 MySQL databases:
 1) Targets - database contain all info about targets.
 2) Users - database contain all info abouts users.
 3) Board - database contain all records.
-(Record - info about target (what needs to do), info about user (who needs to do), targets addition date and date of target completion.
+(Record - info about target (what need to do), info about user (who needs to do), targets addition date and date of target completion.

 Implemented functionality